Blepharoplasty Combined with Ptosis Repair

 Removal of Excess Skin |

-- Ptosis (Ptosis is may also be called Blepharoptosis.
+- Ptosis (Ptosis is sometimes referred to as Blepharoptosis.
 It refers to an eyelid which is droopy.
-This might possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This may possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.

 - Surgery involves elevating the eyelid itself, either by a skin incision or from the back of the eyelid